Were you mis-sold

 The 60-second check.

 Three short steps.
 No paperwork needed — we'll find your agreements for you.
-A regulated solicitor reviews your details within two working days.
+Parker Kerrigan reviews your details within two working days.

-• Reviewed by real solicitors, not a call centre
+• Reviewed by Parker Kerrigan, not a call centre

 • You only pay if we win